 Choose platforms where your ideal affiliate would hang out and link your ads to your social accounts.
 Keep a close eye on what kind of affiliates sign up through the ad campaigns.

 8. Affiliate sign-up and onboarding

-After you find affiliates who want to join your program, how do you make sure that you give them a good start?
+After you find affiliates who want to join your program, how do you make sure to give them a great start?